Welcome back to Schiphol: Do I need a health declaration to travel?

 If you do have health problems yourself at Schiphol Airport, or if you see someone with possible complaints, such as fever, nasal colds, sneezing, sore throats or a light cough, you can contact our medical service.
 Notify an employee of Schiphol or your airline and he or she will help you further.

-Fit as a fiddle and have you filled in, signed and printed out your health declaration?
+Fit as a fiddle?
+And have you filled in, signed and printed out your health declaration or saved it on your mobile phone?
 Then you are ready to leave.
 Have a nice trip!

 Read our other blogs about the measures